top of page

 Despite these challenges, the benefits of classical music and opera are abundant, both for performers and audiences.
 Numerous studies highlight the positive impact of classical music on mental health and overall well-being.
 Listening to classical music has been shown to reduce stress, improve mood, and enhance cognitive function [10].
 For performers, engaging with these art forms provides a sense of fulfillment and emotional expression that is unparalleled.

-Moreover, the high vibrations produced by classical music are believed to have a positive effect on human consciousness, promoting harmony and balance [11].
-This makes classical music an invaluable cultural asset that is worth preserving and investing in.
+Moreover, the high vibrations produced by classical music are believed to have a positive effect on human consciousness.
+They promote harmony and balance [11].
+This makes classical music an invaluable cultural asset worth preserving and investing in.

 A Call to Action for Governments